Network

 Network Management CLI may already be installed

-If you installed the Data Plane API on HAProxy ALOHA using the HAProxy ALOHA management package version 16.5 or greater, the Network Managment CLI is already installed.
+If you installed the Data Plane API on HAProxy ALOHA using the HAProxy ALOHA management package version 16.5 or greater, the Network Management CLI is already installed.
 If you installed the Data Plane API using the HAProxy ALOHA management package version 16.0 or earlier, you may need to update to a newer version of the API.

 To install the Network Management CLI, follow the instructions to install the Data Plane API on HAProxy ALOHA.
 Both the Network Management CLI and Data Plane API belong to the same HAProxy ALOHA management package.
 You must install version 16.5 or later of the management package to enable the Network Management CLI.

-To verify the Network Management CLI is ready for use, navigate to the File Manager in the Tools tab, and check that the netctl
+To verify the Network Management CLI is ready for use, navigate to the File Manager in the Tools tab, and check that the netctl binary exists in /app/management/usr/bin.
+This means that the Network Management CLI is successfully installed.
+The netctl utility is what you will use when calling Network Management CLI commands.

 Use the Network Management CLI Jump to heading

 You can use the Network Management CLI to view your devices and your connection profiles.
-A device is either a physical network interface on the host, for example eth0
+A device is either a physical network interface on the host, for example eth0, or a virtual network interface, for example eth1.1 for VLAN, that is created when its connection profile is activated.
+A connection profile is a collection of network interface settings.

 List devices Jump to heading